-Thelma Vickroy, a tenured professor and head of the television production option at California State University Northridge Department of Cinema and Television Arts.
+Thelma Vickroy, a tenured professor and head of the Electronic Media Management option at California State University Northridge Department of Cinema and Television Arts.
+She is also the coordinator of the CTVA internship program and a senior member of the television production faculty.

 After graduating with a M.F.A. in film and television from New York University, Thelma Vickroy began her career working for documentarian Robert Drew, a founder of direct cinema.
 She is an experienced award winning producer and director in both documentary and non-fiction television.
 These works include My Father the President, winner of a Cine Eagle and American Film Festival Blue Ribbon, and An Evening of Forbidden Books, broadcast on PBS.
 Extraordinarily Ordinary, was an official selection at DocuWeek Theatrical Documentary Showcase (former called DOCtober, the International Documentary Association film festival), Lake Arrowhead Film Festival and qualified for consideration for an Academy Award in the documentary shorts category.
 The third in a series of portrait-style documentaries, Ahmed, Say Something Funny was an official selection at the Dubai Film Market.
 The documentary also won Best Documentary and Best Comedy feature at the Action on Film (AOF) Festival 2008.